 i have mentally saved and modeled alfie's inner child (from before the avoidance) in my internal world so that my disappointment in alfie's behaviour does not impact my self-concept. this is the only way i can healthily process this connection that benefits my growth and prevents tainting my love for alfie's inner child, real boy alfie. at the same time, this also ensures that i can take a defensive stance to protect alfie's identity, value, and self-worth while taking an offensive stance on his harmful behaviour to send the message that his avoidant behaviour is completely unacceptable.

-alfie once told me that he lacked the capacity to continue this connection. alfie was wrong. alfie did not lack the capacity. alfie demonstrated his capacity and ability to love in the way he originally connected with me at the pier. rather alfie lacked the bravery or courage to hold the connection. that is the fundamental reason why alfie was being so avoidant as i left and why i specifically choose to call alfie a coward. i stayed for as long as i did because i saw alfie’s true self and i loved what i saw. alfie’s avoidance can’t delete that, just as how he can’t control my actions, or block my awareness. alfie is someone i understand, whether he likes it or not.
+alfie once told me that he lacked the capacity to continue this connection. alfie was wrong. alfie did not lack the capacity. alfie demonstrated his capacity and ability to love in the way he originally connected with me at the pier. rather, alfie lacked the bravery and courage to hold the connection. that is the fundamental reason why alfie was being so avoidant as i left and why i specifically choose to call alfie a coward. i stayed for as long as i did because i saw alfie’s true self and i loved what i saw. alfie’s avoidance can’t delete that, just as how he can’t control my actions, or block my awareness. alfie is someone i understand, whether he likes it or not.

 i would have rather used my awareness to build a constructively beautiful connection between both alfie and i, but alfie chose to demonstrate his cowardice so i documented that instead. mate, our nervous systems have already connected, that can’t be undone. alfie can try to forget this website, but it’s too easy to remember the url. it's literally [his name].[my name][the last 2 digits of my birth year].com. does mean boy alfie not like i’ve had to say? i don’t like writing about the failure of the boy that i love either, but he chose this narrative through his own actions. it's incredibly mind-numbing to continually document the same repeated failure over and over again. girl- please give me something more original for a change, something that's not just more avoidance or excuses. avoidance is so bland and unoriginal, particularly compared to the boy i originally fell in love with.